SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 ## When the never type results from explicit behavior

-The explicit creation of the **never** type can happen in several ways.
+The explicit creation of the <span class="hyphens-none">**never**</span> type can happen in several ways.
 Firstly, when we write our utility types or when we work as library developers.
 Strictly speaking, utility types are **generics**.

 > [**TypeScript**](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#the-never-type): Because never is a subtype of every type, it is **always omitted from union types** and is ignored in function return type inference as long as there are other types being returned

 Secondly, it happens automatically when we use the built-in utility types (Exclude, Extract, Omit, [more Utility-Types](https://www.typescriptlang.org/docs/handbook/utility-types.html)) from TypeScript.
-Let's make a little excursion into the world of conditional types and generics to understand the behavior of the **never** type in this context.
+Let's make a little excursion into the world of conditional types and generics to understand the behavior of the <span class="hyphens-none">**never**</span> type in this context.

 **What we see as a developer when we deal with Utility-Types:**